xivind/velo-supervisor-2000/README.md

 **v0.2.0**
 - Configured program to run in Docker
+- Improved error handling and more informative error page
 - Display banner if last pull from Strava hasnt happened in a while
 - Misc bugfixes and minor improvements